Information for students

 Study-credit courses

-Highlighting knowhow – what is a study-credit course?
+What is a study-credit course?

 You do not have to perform study credits in a study-credit course